amare1990/bookstore/README.md

 # Bookstore

-> The objective of this `Bookstore` project milestone, `Initializing the project with components` is to setup the React project with `CRA` cli, and create componenets to be used in the next milestones of the project.
-React is used to create the major components of the project to be used for the upcoming milestone of the project.
+> The objective of this `Bookstore` project milestone, `Using reducers in components` is to connect the React components with `Redux store`.
+The react component re-renders based on tghe sate change from the centrally stored `Redux store1.
+Redux is used to manage the state of the application and it stores the state in one place centrally.

 ## Built With

 - Major languages: JavaScript.
-- Frameworks: React library.
+- Frameworks: React library, Redux.
 - Technologies used: Git, Github, Gitflow, linters, VS code, npm, etc.